 - All children should be reminded to self-evaluate against success criteria and older children should be encouraged to identify their own successes and look for an improvement point.
-When evaluating their own work Self-Assessment should be written on the work and comments written in green. - Use checklists to guide self-assessment, including a checklist against the 'Characteristics of Effective Learning' that have been used during the lesson.
+When evaluating their own work Self-Assessment should be written on the work and comments written in green. - Use checklists to guide self-assessment.

 The plenary could then focus on this process as a way of analysing and learning.
-This process should also highlight specific children who need targeting with specific things through a focus group or individual attention.
+This process should also highlight specific children who need targeting for additional teaching either in a focus group or 1:1 teaching.

-- Children should be given the opportunity to evaluate the work of their peers and provide suggestions for improvement.
+• Children should be given the opportunity to evaluate the work of their peers and provide suggestions for improvement.
 When doing this, pupils should write Peer Assessment on the work and write their name after completing this evaluation.
-This can also be written in green pen.
-Again, this process needs guidance from the teacher look out for peer evaluations so comments from peers are useful and helpful. - Assessing work against the marking grid is also another marking strategy useful for both self, peer and teacher evaluation.
+This should also be written in green pen.
+Again, this process needs guidance from the teacher - look out for peer evaluations so comments from peers are useful and helpful.